ceasius/ContactHopper/README.md

     3. Create the Database using SSMS or equivalent tool
     4. Open up the Nuget Package Manager Console
     	4.1 Ensure that ContactHopper.API is set as the StartUp Project and selected as the Default Project in the PM Console drop down
-    	4.2 PM> add-migration {migrationName} - to add any required changes for the database 4.3 PM> update-database - if the migration file needs to be applied
+    	4.2 PM> add-migration {migrationName} - (Optional, can be skipped as migrations are already set up) to add any required changes for the database
+    	4.3 PM> update-database - if the migration file needs to be applied

 ---